Born: October 6, 1906 in Philadelphia, PA, USA

 including both Street Angel and Lucky Star with Borzage and the buoyant musical Sunny Side Up,

 directed by David Butler, and were number one in spite of some bad scripts.
-Their fans forgave
+Their fans forgave them

 In the summer of 1927, after Seventh Heaven premiered, Jonesey passed away.
-He lived long
+He lived long enough

-news, he rushed from the studio still in his costume to be with her.
+rushed from the studio still in his costume to be with her.

-In May 1929, at the Hollywood Roosevelt Hotel, Hollywood celebrated the first ever Academy
+In May 1929, at the Hollywood Roosevelt Hotel, Hollywood celebrated the first ever Academy Award

-Award Ceremony.
+Ceremony.
 It was a small, quiet party with just the actors, directors and other film makers in

 attendance.
 The winners were informed in advance that they'd won.
 They included Emile Jannings

 for The Way of All Flesh and the war drama The Last Command.
 Frank Borzage won for Best